Samoa International Cricket Association: ICC Affiliate

 In 2000 the Samoa International Cricket Association (SICA) became an Affiliate member of the ICC.
 This affiliation provides annual funding support for SICA and also ensures that Samoa participates in regular ICC international fixtures and tournaments across the region and beyond.
 SICA has a strong partnership with Auckland Cricket, which provide professional assistance and training in all areas of cricket including coaching, umpiring and administration.

 Association structure

-SICAhas a dedicated administration which is run by an experienced committee and headed by local cricket legend and leading businessman, Seb Kohlhase.
+SICA has a dedicated administration which is run by an experienced committee and headed by local cricket legend and leading businessman, Seb Kohlhase.
 Kohlhase, who played first-class cricket in New Zealand and Australia, is well known in sporting circles in the region and his passion for cricket was one of the main reasons for his receiving an ICC award in 2006 for Lifetime Services to Cricket.
 The chairman of SICA is the Honourable Prime Minister Tuilaepa Lupesoliai Sailele Malielegoai.
 The Prime Minister's support of cricket has helped the sport maintain a high profile in Samoa and ensured that cricket continued to grow and develop.
 For the second year in a row, cricket will be played at Samoa's premier cultural carnival, the Teuila Festival, linking the sport with Samoan culture.